 - Interesterified veg fat has a similar texture, melting point, and the shelf life of hydrogenated oil, minus the cardiovascular risk concerns.

 - It contains omega fatty acids like Omega 6 and Omega 9, which is essential for good immunity and growth and development of the body.
+For a deeper dive into Omega 3 Fatty Acids, check out our blog - Omega-3 Fatty Acids: Benefits, Deficiency, and Sources – Vegan Dukan.

 - It does not contain antibiotics and steroid hormones which are found in ghee made from conventionally produced milk.